401(k) For Small Business in Clarkson Valley, MO

 3. Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a portion of their pay contributed to the plan unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee elects a different contribution rate.
+4. In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
+The automatic contribution rate starts at 3% and increases by 1% every year until it maxes out at 6%, unless the employee chooses a different contribution rate.

 In exchange for required employer contributions, Safe Harbor plans are not subject to nondiscrimination testing.